 Upon graduation you will move on to a two-year foundation programme.
 During the two years you will spend a few months working in different specialisms.
 A&E, a GP surgery and maternity for example.
-Serving as an F1 and F2 (Foundation Officer year 1 or 2) will be your first opportunity to put into practice everything you will have learned to date.
+Serving as a Foundation Officer year 1/2 will be your chance to practice everything you will have learned.

 Once you complete your foundation programme you will move on to core medical training which lasts another two years.

 This is the point where you specialise either in primary care (a GP) or secondary care (working in a hospital).
-It is at this point of your training that you’ll take the Royal Colleges of Physicians exam.
+You’ll also take the Royal Colleges of Physicians exam.

 Depending on the area you want to specialise in there can be a further four to six years of training.
 You’ll be practising by this point, but you’ll be assessed and supervised by senior doctors.

-Once specialty training is complete, you’ll receive a certificate of completion of training and gain entry to either the General Medical Council specialist register or GP register.
+Once specialty training is complete, you’ll gain entry to either the General Medical Council specialist register or GP register.

 At the end of this you can work as, and apply for, more senior positions, such as consultant and GP principal roles.

 Before you get as far as medical school you will need a minimum of 3 science based A Levels at Grade A or A*.